 Applicants to the Online MCS or MCS in Data Science who already have a bachelor’s degree in an area outside of computer science and who do not have graded and transcripted prerequisite coursework in the areas of data structures, algorithms, and object-oriented programming can strengthen their application for admission by passing the Data Structures Proficiency Exam.
 Note that passing this Exam does not guarantee admission, nor is it required for your application.
 Read more.

 12. Check the status of your application materials to ensure all materials have been submitted.

 Please check your application in the Graduate College application portal to ensure all required materials have been submitted.

 If your email address changes between the time you submit your application and the decision deadline, email your updated email address to email@example.com.
 Include your old email address, your new email address, your first and last name, and your application reference number in the email message.

 Admissions results will be sent to your email address by the posted decision deadline.

 Any applicant can appeal the admission decision by submitting the CS Appeal Form.
 Fall term admission appeals for the PhD and CS MS programs must be submitted by April 15th and will be reviewed no later than May 15th by the CS Admissions Committee.
-Admissions appeals for the MCS (on-campus and online), MS Bioinformatics, BS-MS, and BS-MCS programs must be submitted within 14 days of the date when admissions decision was released.
+Admissions appeals for the MCS (on-campus and online), MS Bioinformatics, BS-MS, and BS-MCS programs must be submitted within 14 days of the date when admissions decisions were released.